potiuk/airflow/CONTRIBUTING.rst

 We check our code quality via static code checks.
 See `STATIC_CODE_CHECKS.rst <STATIC_CODE_CHECKS.rst>`_ for details.

-Your code must pass all the static code checks in Travis CI in order to be eligible for Code Review.
+Your code must pass all the static code checks in CI in order to be eligible for Code Review.
 The easiest way to make sure your code is good before pushing is to use pre-commit checks locally as described in the static code checks documentation.